Ruthenium: Halides and oxyhalides

 The highest known ruthenium halide is the hexafluoride, a dark brown solid that melts at 54 °C. It hydrolyzes violently upon contact with water and easily disproportionates to form a mixture of lower ruthenium fluorides, releasing fluorine gas.
 Ruthenium pentafluoride is a tetrameric dark green solid that is also readily hydrolyzed, melting at 86.5 °C. The yellow ruthenium tetrafluoride is probably also polymeric and can be formed by reducing the pentafluoride with iodine.
 Among the binary compounds of ruthenium, these high oxidation states are known only in the oxides and fluorides.

 Ruthenium trichloride is a well-known compound, existing in a black α-form and a dark brown β-form: the trihydrate is red.
 Of the known trihalides, trifluoride is dark brown and decomposes above 650 °C, tribromide is dark-brown and decomposes above 400 °C, and triiodide is black.
 Of the dihalides, difluoride is not known, dichloride is brown, dibromide is black, and diiodide is blue.
-The only known oxyhalide is the pale green ruthenium(VI) oxyfluoride, RuOF_{4}.
+The only known oxyhalide is the pale green ruthenium(VI) oxyfluoride, RuOF4.